Skip to content

 WNF director in working group targeting billions in CHIPS and Science Act funding for Washington state

 Dec.
 17. 2024 — Maria Huffman, director of the University of Washington’s Washington Nanofabrication Facility, is part of a new, state-wide group of leaders from universities, research institutions, technology companies and the government who aim to strengthen the state’s semiconductor industry.
-The group, organized by the Washington Department of Commerce, will work to attract federal funding through the CHIPS and Sciences Act.
+The group, organized by the Washington Department of Commerce, will work to attract federal funding through the CHIPS and Science Act.

 Washington Nanofabrication Facility Updates